Both terms are different.

 If you are a Pro License user, nothing happens.

 I do not make exclusive works for free.
 The only music for free that I compose is for everybody and I always make it by my own decision, no responding to requests.
-If you want exclusive music for you, I make paid commissions.

 Formerly I used to use MIDI synthesizers on a Korg Pa800 Professional Arranger Keyboard after composing on my PC with Cakewalk Pro Audio program (predecessor of the current Sonar).